-For SEO, for 2017 we build out homes for sale with a pool.
+For SEO,we build out homes for sale with a pool.
 Home for sale with an attic, three bedroom homes for sale, four bedroom homes for sale in Henderson, all the price ranges, all the zip codes, all the school zones.
 We are not just allowing a widget to do all the work, we are actually building out all these pages so they rank.
 Take a look here at how people search.
 Clicky shows me some of the ways people are searching to find my website.
 First one is an address.
 This person was in front of a house and they googled the address, by the way that’s not my listing.
 It’s just because I have a strong website, I have high search engine visibility, I’ve got a great IDX, so google believes I’m an authority on that address, so it pops up.
 I’m not marketing somebody else’s listing, we just share the same IDX inventory and therefore we all could rank for an address.

 Second one, how to organize your life.
 That’s a blog post.
 Honest money and missed closing day.
 That’s a blog post.
 Here is another address.
 What happens when home loan does not close on time?
 These could be a frequently asked questions article about real estate or about loans, mortgage, finance.
 It could be a full blog post.
 In my case it’s all about home loans.
 Everything you ever wanted to know about home loans.
 And so that they click on that, and they go to that page.
 Still not closing 30 days after the contract closing date, you see how people type things in, roof top decks in Las Vegas.